 Published Works of Kuvempu

-Kuvempu had an illustrious career during which he published numerous poems, plays, novels, essays, literary criticism and so on.
-Some of his most famous works are given below.
+Kuvempu had an illustrious career during which he published numerous poems, plays, novels, essays, literary criticism etc. Some of his most famous works are given below.

 - Kolalu, a collection of poems – 1929

 - Sri Ramayana Darshanam (in two volumes) – 1949 and 1957

 In addition, he also wrote for a movie, ‘Kanooru Subbamma Heggaditi,’ which was directed by Girish Karnad.
 Considering his influence in Karnataka, the state government opened a university in his name, called the Kuvempu University, in 1987.
 Kuvempu continues to be adored by millions of people in Karnataka, and some of his revolutionary ideas, particularly those concerning social upliftment and equality, are still highly influential.